-Usage: Info
+Usage: Info, Out

-Type: Float or UI
+Type: Float, UI

-Format: Value, List, Range, Corner, Increment, or Steps
+Format: Value, List, Range, Corner, Increment, Steps

 Default: <numeric_literal></numeric_literal>

-Description: <string></string>

 Definition: The standard deviation of a Gaussian phase noise driven by impairments external to the receiver that are input to the RX CDR, but are not included in the CDR clock\times output.
 This phase noise is to be accounted for by the EDA tool, in both Statistical and Time-Domain simulations.
 Entries are assumed to be in units of seconds when declared as Type Float.
-Usage Rules:

-Other Notes: clock\times(n)= time+Rx\Rj \gaussian\rand()
+$clock \ times(n) = time + Rx \ Rj gaussian \ rand()$